scottyschup/ruby-curriculum/language-basics/exceptions.md

 exception, it continues to *bubble up* the *call stack*.
 So the caller's caller gets a chance, then his caller, then...

-If no method throughout the entire callstack catches the exception, the exception is printed to the user and the program exits.
+If no method throughout the entire call stack catches the exception, the exception is printed to the user and the program exits.

 ## Ensure